Top level research by discipline, with interdisciplinary integration

 A world renowned research university

 The "Stuttgart Way" of cross-linked disciplines combined with cooperation with leading international partners have earned the University of Stuttgart a global reputation as a research university at the cutting edge of scientific-technological progress.
-This is reflected, among other facets, in an Excellence Cluster and a Graduate School funded under a joint Federal and state Excellence Initiative as well as in many specialty research fields and research groups.
+This is reflected, among other facets, in to Clusers of Excellence funded under a joint Federal and state Excellence Strategy as well as in many specialty research fields and research groups.
 Standout research efforts focus on topics like simulation science, manufacturing technologies, quantum technologies, digital humanities and architecture and adaptive building.
 Also witnessing to the University of Stuttgart’s strength in research are numerous prestigious awards and prizes won by our scientists.

 We can cite national and international rankings that confirm the University of Stuttgart’s leading position.
 To name just two examples: The Funding Atlas of the German Research Foundation (DFG) ranks the University of Stuttgart as one of Germany’s strongest universities in terms of raising outside funding.
 In the 7th European Research Framework Program, hardly any other European university attracted as much project funding and, last but by no means least, the Alexander von Humboldt Foundation for years has attested to the University of Stuttgart’s pronounced popularity with foreign guest scholars.